 "The HTTP-based Memento framework bridges the present and past Web by interlinking current resources with resources that encapsulate their past.
 It facilitates obtaining representations of prior

-framework introduces datetime negotiation (a variation on content negotiation), and new Relation Types for the HTTP Link header aimed at interlinking resources with their archival/version resources.
+end, the framework introduces datetime negotiation (a variation on content negotiation), and new Relation Types for the HTTP Link header aimed at interlinking resources with their archival/version

 2009 Jul 7, 6:02

 More on converting between different date/time formats and the effective range of the formats.

 2009 Feb 4, 4:30 2008 Nov 21, 3:47

 "In order to conserve energy, President-elect Barak Obama wants to eliminate daylight saving time."